Ciena Corporation (CIEN) return on Assets touches 3.08: These Shares are Poised for Major Movement - News Daemon

 Sponsored

-It was noted that the giant of the Technology sector posted annual sales growth of 5.30% over the last 5 years.
+In the past 5-years timespan, the Technology sector firm’s annual sales growth was 5.30%.
 Meanwhile, its Annual Earning per share during the time was 4.50%.
 Nevertheless, stock’s Earnings Per Share (EPS) this year is -68.50%.
-This publicly-traded company’s shares outstanding now amounts to $149.62 million, simultaneously with a float of $146.55 million.
-The organization now has a market capitalization sitting at $6.81 billion.
-At the time of writing, stock’s 50-day Moving Average stood at $46.11, while the 200-day Moving Average is $46.70.
+This publicly-traded company’s shares outstanding now amounts to $149.62 million, simultaneously with a float of $146.89 million.
+The organization now has a market capitalization sitting at $6.26 billion.
+At the time of writing, stock’s 50-day Moving Average stood at $45.45, while the 200-day Moving Average is $46.57.

-It is quite fundamental to gauge the extent of the productivity of the business which is accounted for 8079 workers.
+If we measure the efficiency of the company that is accounted for 8079 employees.
 It has generated 449,642 per worker during the last fiscal year.
 Meanwhile, its income per employee was 18,926.
 The stock had 3.45 Receivables turnover and 0.73 Total Asset turnover.
 For the Profitability, stocks gross margin was +39.42, operating margin was +7.08 and Pretax Margin of +5.02.

 Ciena Corporation (CIEN) Ownership Facts and Figures

-Nothing is more important than checking the behaviour of major investors towards the stock of the Communication Equipment industry.
+Now let’s turn our focus to how large-scale investors are working with this stock of the Communication Equipment Industry.
 Ciena Corporation’s current insider ownership accounts for 0.70%, in contrast to 99.90% institutional ownership.
-According to the most recent insider trade that took place on May 15, this organization’s SVP and Chief Strategy Officer sold 3,500 shares at the rate of 43.50, making the entire transaction reach 152,250 in total value, affecting insider ownership by 240,975.
-Preceding that transaction, on May 15, Company’s SVP, Networking Platforms sold 2,000 for 43.50, making the whole transaction’s value amount to 87,000.
-This particular insider is now the holder of 98,230 in total.
+According to the most recent insider trade that took place on Jun 15, this organization’s President, CEO sold 4,174 shares at the rate of 44.29, making the entire transaction reach 184,865 in total value, affecting insider ownership by 462,759.
+Preceding that transaction, on Jun 15, Company’s SVP and Chief Strategy Officer sold 3,500 for 44.09, making the whole transaction’s value amount to 154,315.
+This particular insider is now the holder of 237,475 in total.

 Ciena Corporation (CIEN) Earnings and Revenue Records

-As on 4/29/2023, Multinational firm has announced its last quarter scores, in which it reported $0.74 earnings per share (EPS) for the period topping the consensus outlook (set at $0.61) by $0.13.
+In the latest quarterly report released, which was put into the public domain on 4/29/2023, the organization reported $0.74 earnings per share (EPS) for the three months, surpassing the consensus estimate (set at $0.61) by $0.13.
 This company achieved a net margin of +4.21 while generating a return on equity of 5.33.
-Wall Street market experts anticipate that the next fiscal year will bring earnings of 0.71 per share during the current fiscal year.
+Wall Street market experts anticipate that the next fiscal year will bring earnings of 0.72 per share during the current fiscal year.

 Ciena Corporation (NYSE: CIEN) Trading Performance Indicators